525 East 68th Street, M-404

 Flushing, NY 11355

-Surgical removal of the esophagus for cancer has traditionally required an open approach using a thoracotomy (an incision in the chest), as well as a laparotomy (abdominal incision).
-These incisions offer maximal exposure for the surgeon, but may be associated with significant post-operative pain and lung complications, including pneumonia.
+Surgical removal of the esophagus has traditionally required a thoracotomy (an incision in the chest), as well as a laparotomy (abdominal incision).
+These incisions offer maximal exposure for the surgeon, but can cause significant postoperative pain and lung complications, including pneumonia.

-At Weill Cornell, we try to use minimally invasive surgical approaches — such as laparoscopy or video assisted thoracoscopy — for patients with operable esophageal cancer.
-Telescopes placed through small incisions in the chest and abdomen are used to visualize, manipulate, and remove the esophagus and surrounding lymph nodes.
-We are currently using minimal access approaches for patients with early esophageal cancer or dysplasia.
+At Weill Cornell Medicine, we strive to use minimally invasive surgical approaches—such as laparoscopy or video-assisted thoracoscopy—for patients with operable esophageal cancer (early esophageal cancer or dysplasia).
+During these procedures, telescopes placed through small incisions in the chest and abdomen are used to visualize, manipulate, and remove the esophagus and surrounding lymph nodes.

 Minimally invasive surgery to remove the esophagus typically requires a shorter stay in the hospital compared to conventional open surgery.
-Patients who have minimally invasive esophagectomy also usually need fewer pain medications for postoperative pain relief than those who have traditional open surgery.
+Also, patients who have minimally invasive esophagectomy typically experience less discomfort, require fewer pain medications, and recover more quickly.